Dunelm Group plc – Annual report – 29 June 2019

 Investor relations and understanding shareholder views

-The table above summarises how we communicate with our shareholders.
 The Chief Executive Officer and the Chief Financial Officer report back to the Board after the investor roadshows.
-The Group’s brokers and financial PR advisers also provide a written feedback report after the full and half year results announcements and investor roadshows to inform the Board about investor views, and in addition Non-Executive Directors attend a selection of investor meetings.
+The Group’s brokers and financial PR advisers also provide a written feedback report after the full and half year results announcements and investor roadshows to inform the Board about investor views, and in addition Non-Executive Directors attend a selection of investor presentations.

-In January 2018, we held one of our regular Corporate Governance meetings, attended by Will Adderley, the Non-Executive Directors, the Company Secretary and myself, to which our major institutional shareholders were invited.
+In January 2018, we held one of our regular Corporate Governance meetings, attended by the Chairman, Will Adderley, the Non-Executive Directors and Company Secretary, to which our major institutional shareholders were invited.
 This gives the corporate governance representatives of our shareholders an opportunity to discuss with us a range of governance topics.
 Matters discussed included Board composition, the work of the Audit and Risk Committee, remuneration, risk, cyber security, human rights and the environment.
-We are planning to hold another meeting in January 2019.
+We are planning to hold another meeting in January 2020.

 All Directors will be available at the Annual General Meeting to meet with shareholders and answer their questions.

-Board members monitor adherence to the culture in a number of ways, including by visiting Group locations and interacting with colleagues and advisors to the Group as part of their Board duties.
-The Board also reviews a number of “culture” indicators, such as colleague and customer satisfaction scores, accident statistics, internal audit reports, whistleblowing data, and regulatory enforcement.
-During the year, a “culture scorecard” has been developed, bringing this data together, and was formally reviewed by the Board in September.
-This will be repeated at least once a year going forward.
+Monitoring – Board members monitor adherence to the culture in a number of other ways, including by visiting Group locations and interacting with colleagues as part of their Board duties.
+The Board also regularly reviews a number of ‘culture’ indicators, such as colleague and customer satisfaction scores, accident statistics, internal audit reports, whistleblowing data, and regulatory enforcement.
+We review a set of culture KPIs by the Board annually, most recently in August 2019.